mendix/docs/content/en/docs/appstore/overview/share-content.md

     {{% alert color="warning" %}}You can only set the location in the initial version of your content.
 You cannot change this setting by updating the Marketplace component later.{{% /alert %}}

-3. You can add one **Category** (up to three total) for your component, which will help other users find your component more easily.
+3. You can add one **Category** (up to three total) for your component.
+A category groups similar components or services together that share common characteristics, functions, or purposes.
+Categories make it easier for Marketplace users to find what they are looking for.
 4. Enter a **Name** for your component.
 5. Enter a **Description** of your component.